weizheng0216/MacrosoftForum/README.md

 else on this platform will be able to see your name, your email, as well as all the posts and comments you make.
 However they cannot view your votes.

-Once you logged into the Buzz system, the mage page with a message list on the left and a viewing area on the right is displayed.
+Once you logged into the Buzz system, the main page with a message list on the left and a viewing area on the right is displayed.
 You can click on the message list to see the details of different posts.
 Other operations are listed below.